What are the 5 Basic SQL Commands? (DDL, DML, DCL, TCL, DQL)

 4. Transaction Control Language (TCL)

 These SQL commands are used to handle changes affecting the data in the database.
-We use these commands within the transaction or to make a stable point during changes in the database at which we can roll back the database state if required.
+We use these commands within the transaction or to make a stable point during changes in the database, at which we can roll back the database state if required.

-In this category, we have three commands:
+In this category, we have three main commands:

-1. SAVEPOINT: This command is used to save a transaction temporarily.
+This command is used to save a transaction temporarily.
 You can roll the transaction back to a certain point without rolling back the entire transaction.

 Syntax